cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 ```

 ### Step 9: Configure ArgoCD
-Create the namespace for the EKS Cluster
+Create the namespace for the EKS Cluster.
+In your jumphost server terminal

 ```
-kubectl create namespace quiz-app kubectl get namespaces
+kubectl create namespace quiz
+kubectl get namespaces
 ```
 or